If you're interested in the Camino de Santiago, check out my book "The Camino for the Rest of Us." This is the story of my first pilgrimage.

 We went back to our hotel, and I spent my last night on pilgrimage crouched over a Spanish toilet, vomiting.
 That’s probably not how St. Francis or Buddha or Gandhi would’ve done it, but then again I’m not them.
 Plus, I’m sure I wasn’t the only one.
 The bars were overflowing in Santiago.
 And anyway, it’s nothing to deny or lie about or even mythologize.
 We went back home.
 We finished our 100 a month later.
 I’ve only been to church a few times since that trip.
 It’s what real pilgrimage is like.

-Sign up for the mailing list on the homepage for more stories and release news about "The Camino for the Rest of Us."
+Sign up for the mailing list on the homepage for more stories, and get "The Camino for the Rest of Us" at a very reasonable price here.